 Frequently Asked Question

-A: Interest rates for federal loans are set annually based on the 10-year Treasury note rate, with an added percentage determined by the loan type and academic level.
+A: The government sets federal loan interest rates annually based on the 10-year Treasury note rate, adding a percentage determined by loan type and academic level.

 A: Private student loan interest rates are typically non-negotiable, but some lenders offer discounts for meeting certain eligibility criteria, such as maintaining a good credit score.